 As humans, we are a product of the combination of our DNA, our values, and our lived and learned experiences.

-Each of us brings our whole self to work, and a simple model to represent this is the Head, Heart, and Briefcase model.
-The briefcase represents an individual's knowledge, skills, and experience, typically the information that is gleaned through a person's resume.
-The heart represents their values, ethics, and passion for the work, industry and/or mission.
-And the head represents a person's behaviors, cognitive abilities, and emotional intelligence.

-The PIBA provides insights on the behaviors and drives of an individual.
-The assessment is an untimed, free-choice, stimulus-response that is scientifically valid for hiring and talent development.

-It is built on the premise that drives create needs and those needs result in behaviors.
+To the right is the Head, Heart, and Briefcase model.
+The briefcase represents an individual's knowledge, skills, and experience.
+The heart represents their values, ethics, and passion for the work, industry, and/or mission.
+And, the head represents a person's behaviors, cognitive abilities, and emotional intelligence.
+The PIBA provides insights into the behaviors and drives of an individual.
+It is built on the premise that drives create needs, and those needs result in behaviors.
 If you can measure what drives someone, you can predict their behavior.
+While these drives can predict behaviors in the workplace, context should always be considered.